 Woodlawn's First Memorial Service

-It occurred to them that the graves of the war dead in Carbondale’s Woodlawn Cemetery should also be decorated with flowers, so they arranged with community leaders to have a parade of veterans and a memorial service on the following Sunday, April 29, 1866.
-When the day of remembrance came, a group of more than 200 veterans gathered at the old “Blue Church” on what is now East Jackson Street.
+It occurred to them that the graves of the war dead in Carbondale's Woodlawn Cemetery should also be decorated with flowers, so they arranged with community leaders to have a parade of veterans and a memorial service on the following Sunday, April 29, 1866.
+When the day of remembrance came, more than 200 veterans gathered at the old "Blue Church" on what is now East Jackson Street.
 Methodist Minister J.W.
 Lane stood on the steps to greet them.
 The Marshall of the Day, Colonel E. J. Ingersoll, and the speaker, General John A. Logan of the Union Army, led a procession to Woodlawn Cemetery.

 Following the Civil War, General Logan became commander of the Grand Army of the Republic.
 Impressed by the memorial observance at Woodlawn Cemetery, he signed General Order No. 11, setting May 30, 1868, as Memorial Day.
 Logan hoped the observance would be “kept up from year to year.”
 By 1888, Memorial Day became a legal holiday in twelve northern states.
 Later, it became a legal holiday throughout the country.
 Woodlawn Cemetery was placed on the National Register of Historic Places on December 19, 1985, and was designated a Carbondale Historic Landmark on March 8, 1994.